Blandinetech/database-design-book-club/README.md

 ## Source Data

-The data views shown in the `views` folder represent the type of raw, reporting-style data used as a starting point for the database design process.
+The data views shown in the `Views` folder represent the type of raw, reporting-style data used as a starting point for the database design process.

 These views contain unstructured and repeated information that required analysis and restructuring in order to produce a normalized data model.